retaildevcrews/ngsa-app/k6/README.md

-# TODO:
-# Move it under k6 labs repo instead, if so, it will require to makesure the tooling to setup local Cluster is available?
+# TODO: Move it under k6 labs repo instead, if so, it will require to makesure the tooling to setup local Cluster is available?

+# K6 overview

 This repository leverages GitHub Codespaces to deploy a local Cluster using k3d, then shows the user how to run k6 to perform load testing again ngsa-memory and then enable and leverage observability tools.

 The final goal of this repository is to provide an environment that helps the user to get familiar with k6 and have a basic undestanding of scripting load test file.
 The repository contains guided hands-on learning scenarios to familiarize users with k6.

-# What is k6?
+## What is k6?

 Grafana k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.

-Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier. k6 will help you to build resilient and performant applications that scale.

-k6 is a high-performing load testing tool, scriptable in JavaScript
+Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier, k6 will help you to build resilient and performant applications that scale, one of the most K6 powerful feature is that it's a load testing tool scriptable in JavaScript.
 More documentation can be found [here](https://k6.io/docs/).

 ## Use cases